 Death Valley National Park is comprised of 3.4 million acres.
 Visitation is highest from February through mid-April and during the Thanksgiving and Christmas holidays.
 Visitation is generally lowest in October and January.
-The park regularly receives over 1 million visitors per year.
+The park regularly receives nearly 1.7 million visitors per year.